 Arizona is home to dozens of species of scorpions.
 While all scorpions have venom that they might use to capture their prey, not all scorpions have venom that is harmful to humans.
-Here in Arizona we don't have the largest scorpions in the world, and we don't have the deadliest scorpions in the world, but we do have a scorpion with a rather potent venom: the Arizona bark scorpion.
+Arizona doesn't have the largest scorpions in the world nor the deadliest scorpions in the world, but it does have a scorpion with a rather potent venom: the Arizona bark scorpion.
 At best, a sting from that scorpion can be rather annoying, or, at worst, the scorpion sting can be extremely painful with longer lasting effects.
 Deaths from scorpion stings are very rare.
 People who are prone to have allergic reactions to stings, and those with undeveloped or compromised immune systems (the very young and very old), may have strong or severe reactions.
 Small pets may also have adverse reactions.

 02 of 05

 How to Identify an Arizona Bark Scorpion

 Centruroides sculptur atus is the well-known Arizona bark scorpion.
 It is readily distinguished from all other scorpions in the area by having long, slender hands and fingers, along with a long, slender tail or metasoma.
 In the desert, it is typically uniform tan-yellow to orange; at higher elevations, it may be striped.
 When at rest, the metasoma is held at the side and coiled to where the sting is directed to the base of the fourth segment.
 Occasionally in males, it is coiled horizontally over the body.
 Metasomal segments are subequal in length, long and slender in males.
 The Arizona bark scorpion is very common in rocky areas in the desert and found throughout Arizona.

 - Usually about 2 - 3 inches long